TORCH-Consortium/MAGMA/README.md

   - Execution (software) requirements (`conf/docker.config` or `conf/conda.config`)

+# Samplesheet Structure

+In order to run the MAGMA pipeline, a samplesheet (comma-seperated) is required with the following fields:

+1 - Study
+2 - Sample
+3 - Library
+4 - Attempt
+5 - R1
+6 - R2
+7 - Flowcell
+8 - Lane
+9 - Index
+10 - Sequence

+The "library" and "attempt" fields were included becuase when performing (near) real-time sequencing of clinical Mtb samples, it may be that a difficult samplee may have several associated libraries and each library may also undergo several sequencing attempts

+For the R1 and R2 fields, please ensure to put the full filepath

+The "flowcell", "lane", "index", and "sequence" fields are informative for the GATK VQSR process to distinguish between true variants and sequencing errors.
+If you do not have or want to include this information then you can just fill in "1" for all of these fields for all samples.

+An example samplesheet is included -> example_MAGMA_samplesheet.csv

 # (Optional) GVCF datasets

 We also provide some reference GVCF files which you could use for specific use-cases.